Sunny6889/tron-docker-main/README.md

 # TRON Docker

-This repository provides a quick and easy way to set up a single node, private chain, and monitor the status of nodes for the TRON Network using Docker.
+This repository provides guidance and tools for the community to quickly get started with TRON network and development.

 ## Features